labs-js/turbo-git/README.md

 Now, you can see it in your **Turbo Log**.
 Executing `git tl` you will se the git log with the corresponding commit color.

 <img src="assets/prompt-turbo-log.png" alt="prompt-tag-screnshoot" width="400"/>

+Now you have a semantic git log 😎🙌

 ## Coming soon